 What about Going to the Bathroom?

 No matter what length of a hike you are going on, at some point you will need a bathroom break.
+Knowing the proper hiking bathroom etiquette is going to be important!
 There is simple trail etiquette when it comes to needing the bathroom.
 First thing first, you can either leave your pack behind, but make sure to leave it to the side of the trail or you can take it with you.
 Now you need to find a place for a bit of privacy.
 Many suggest heading at least 200 feet away from the trail.
 Depending on where you are this may not be possible so use a bit of common sense.
 Try and find a private spot.
 Behind a tree or even a rock formation so that you can go in peace and so as not to scare other hikers.

 So you now know where you are going to the bathroom, but now you need to know how.
 Here are some hiking tips that other hikers follow for bathroom breaks.
 Make sure that you have packed a trowel, some clean toilet paper, a sealable bag and some hand sanitizer.
 Use the trowel to dig a hole for yourself.
 Make it about 6 inches deep so as not to affect water supplies or attract wildlife.
 Once done, cover your hole back up, making sure to keep the trowel clean.
 Dispose of your used toilet roll in your sealable bag, maybe popping it in a trash bag first to help mask smell.
 Then place the bag somewhere in your pack that isn’t used for any food or other group gear.